RomanIVVI/RomanIVVI/README.md

 ## 👋 Hi there!
 I'm Roman Semichev (@RomanIVVI)

 ### 👀 About Me
 I'm passionate about **aerospace engineering** and constantly exploring new technologies.
-My journey has led me to delve into the fascinating world of **front-end development for mobile apps**.
+My journey has led me to delve into the fascinating world of **mobile app development**.
 I enjoy solving complex problems and bringing creative ideas to life through code.

 ### 🌱 What I'm Learning
 Currently, I'm focused on mastering **React Native** to build seamless and intuitive mobile applications.
 My goal is to create user-friendly interfaces that enhance the overall user experience.